Harshit-Raj-14/MY-DSA/ARRAY.md

 10,11,12,13,14,15,16,17,18
 20,21,22,.....,28
 you see number 9 has disappeared.
-In fact the 9th number of base 10 when excluding digits containing 9 = 9th number of base 9 =10 {tc 2)
+In fact the 9th number of base 10 when excluding digits containing 9 = 9th number of base 9 = 10 {tc 2)

 GOAL--- We need to return the nth number in base 9 n is itself in base 10
 => In other words we need to convert n into base 9 and that will be our answer

-How to ocnvert a number from one base to another?
+How to convert a number from one base to another?
 Remember how you converted any decimal number into binary by dividing it by 2 repeatedly.

 So, to convert n to base 9:(we are decreasing base so we divide)